HOMEPAGE / PAPERS

 23. Contact Local Businesses

-Once you have had a successful public launch, local business will have heard of you, and you will be in a position to approach them.
-The practicalities of membership need to be made crystal clear.
-Prioritise those whose philosophy is compatible with a green lifestyle, such as organic farmers running box-schemes, wholefood shops, vegetarian cafes, and complementary health centres.
+Once you have had a successful public launch, you may be in a position to approach local businesses, especially those that need to expand their customer-base.
+Prioritise those whose philosophy is compatible with a green lifestyle, such as complementary health centres, small theatres, organic box-schemes, wholefood shops, and vegetarian cafes.
 Tell them they can use their LETS credits, for example in getting "volunteer" help to run their enterprise.
-Explain that they can accept your currency in part-payment, and that they can use it to expand their customer-base.
+Explain that they can accept your currency in part-payment (printed vouchers may help here), and that they should use it for business-based expenses rather than personal drawings.

 24. Continue Outreaching

 Follow up on the publicity created by the launch.
-Make contact again with local community groups, and discuss how LETS can help them.
-If there are insufficient practical skills on offer, you can systematically headhunt the trades you need by answering newspaper adverts.
+Run regular open events, make contact again with local community groups, and discuss how LETS can help them, for example if they need more volunteers, a project to support them could be set up withing the LETS.
+If there are insufficient practical skills on offer, you can headhunt the trades you need by answering newspaper adverts.
 You could invite them to a meeting, and explain that joining the LETS can enable them to offer their services to people who would not otherwise be able to afford them - and become part of a very friendly network.
+All these approaches need to be managed carefully one at a time.

 REVIEW